Avocado, Tomato, and Edamame Salad

 I love avocado salads like this Avocado, Tomato, and Edamame Salad that has an amazing cumin-lime vinaigrette!

-This tasty Avocado, Tomato, and Edamame Salad is something I make over and over, especially in the spring when I’m craving salad but summer veggies aren’t that good yet.
+This tasty Avocado, Tomato, and Edamame Salad is something I’d love to make and eat over and over, especially in the spring when I’m craving salad but summer veggies aren’t that good yet.
+And edamame is something I think is always a treat!

 I used to look longingly at those big bags of avocados at Costco but never buy them because I couldn’t use that many avocados before they went bad.
 Then I learned that once avocados are ripe, if you keep them in the fridge they last for days and days without getting any softer.
 I wish I remembered who told me about this, because that bit of avocado storage information has changed my life.